-GTPD may become aware of a critical incident or other emergency that potentially affects the health and/or safety of the campus community.
+GTPD may become aware of a critical incident or other emergency that potentially affects the health or safety of the campus community.
 Generally, campus first responders become aware of these situations when they are reported to the GTPD Operations Center or when they are discovered during patrol or other assignments.

-In situations where there is an imminent threat that requires the campus community to take immediate action, the GTPD Watch Commander may initiate emergency notification based upon their initial assessment.
-This may entail an on-scene size-up, reports from responding officers, video evidence, and calls and reports from the public.
-Note that in addition to the Patrol Watch Commander, the following persons may authorize use of emergency notification:
+In situations where there is an imminent threat that requires the campus community to take immediate action, the GTPD watch commander may initiate emergency notification based upon their initial assessment.
+This may entail an on-scene size-up, reports from responding officers, video evidence, or calls and reports from the public.
+Note that in addition to the patrol watch commander, the following persons may authorize use of emergency notification: